cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.2.4v0.1
 Agencies SHALL NOT allow viewers and commenters to download, print, and copy files.

-- Rationale
-  - All existing access control settings are circumvented once a file is downloaded and taken out of the GWS tenant which creates the possibility for data leakage.
+- _Rationale:_ All existing access control settings are circumvented once a file is downloaded and taken out of the GWS tenant which creates the possibility for data leakage.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1048: Exfilitration Over Alternative Protocol](https://attack.mitre.org/techniques/T1048/)